Photo by Peg McCarthy

 The Northumberland Hospice Care Centre Capital Campaign has set a goal to raise $9.3 million dollars.
 The public phase of the campaign kicked off today at the Baltimore Community Centre where it was announced that $8.1 million dollars has been raised to date towards the $9.3 million dollar goal.
 The funds raised include $1.2 million dollars of capital funding from the Province of Ontario.

-The Northumberland Hospice Care Centre will provide hospice palliative care 24 hours a day seven days a week at no cost to clients.
+The Northumberland Hospice Care Centre will be a six bed facility with 4 future suites that will provide hospice palliative care 24 hours a day seven days a week at no cost to clients.
 The Centre will be located on Ontario Street north of Hwy 401 in Hamilton Township and will build upon the continuing development in the province of hospice hubs model of care, a Centre of excellence in hospice palliative care, grief and bereavement support.